 Malé is tiny (9.25 sq. km / 3.5 sq. mi) but densely populated.
 The main tourist sites were practically next to each other.
 Here is a map of it and nearby islands.

 We had to be careful in the hectic streets which had motorcycles whizzing by constantly.

 The streets were always full of people, including old men playing chess…

 …and young men standing on the wall next to the water.

-For our short time there, we were often approach by local men volunteering to take us to shops for jewelry and souvenirs.
-I was looking for a T-shirt with Thaana script, so we engaged this nice guy to help us.
+For our short time there, we were often approached by local men volunteering to take us to shops for jewelry and souvenirs.
+I was looking for a T-shirt with a Thaana script, so we engaged this nice guy to help us.